k-grant/Schaffner/README.md

 Tips/Tricks
 -Change the limitTo on the ng-repeat directive in stops-list.component to show up to 10 stops at once.

+Notes

+The following API calls are defined http://localhost:22280/api/stops/  - gets 2 predictions for all routes for all stops http://localhost:22280/api/stops/{id} gets 2 predictions for all routes for stop id = http://localhost:22280/api/stops/info gets information about all stops http://localhost:22280/api/stops/info/{id} gets information about stop id =

 ![Optional Text](../master/sample2.png)